buppyio/bpy/doc/man/1/bpy_put.md

 # Synopsis

-The put command lets you upload a local file or folder into the bpy root or a subfolder.
+The put command lets you upload a local file or folder into the bpy drive or a subfolder.

 # Usage